pyflies/pyflies/docs/flow.md

 ---

-Experiment flow is specified in the `flow` block given after all test/screens specification and consists of a series of statements for executing a test, showing a screen or repeating a test or a statement block.
+Experiment flow is specified in the `flow` block given after all test/screens specification and it consists of a series of statements for executing a test, showing a screen or repeating a test or a statement block.

-Here is an example of how experiment flow could look like:
+Here is an example of how experiment flow may look like:

     flow {
         show Intro for 5000